Kar-nV/Kar-nV/README.md

 <div>&nbsp;
 <p> I am fascinated by the dynamic intersection of knowledge and innovative technology in the Data field.
 I started on web development but I find myself in the <strong>Data Science and Data Analysis</strong>.&nbsp;</p>
 <p>I love working with <strong>Data Driven Decision Making</strong> and <strong>Machine Learning</strong> algoritm types.
 I am improving myself every day to become an excellent Data Scientist. </p>

+<p> I believe that there are no limitations in anything that I cannot learn and achieve excellence.
+Eager to contribute on projects and collaborate with like-minded professionals, I am driven by a continuous quest for learning and pushing the boundaries of what's possible in the realm of data science.

+Feel free to conect and making projects with me :)</p>

  </div>